 There’s no denying it, “engagement” is popular in business right now.
 First came an appreciation for and focus on user engagement, an outcome of our digitally-centered time.
 Then came an appreciation for employee engagement, a metric that’s become increasingly important as companies realize that engagement correlates with productivity.
-(I wrote a blog post about this very topic a while back.)

 Both are necessary.
 If you aren’t focused on the activity, culture, and energy — the human stuff —that’s happening internally you can’t authentically create anything human-centered for your customers.